raspberrypilearning/robot-antenna/worksheet.md

 ## Make the antenna flash

-Now you have an antenna that lights up, you can write a program to tell the LED when you want it on.
+Now you have an antenna that lights up, you can write a program to tell the LED when you want it to be on.

 For this section you will need to use pin 11 rather than pin 1 to power your LED.
 Pin 11 is special as it can switch power on and off – if you tell it to!
 Follow the instructions below to learn how to switch pins.